holahoon/engineering-notes/dev/aws/certified solutions architect associate/Route 53/Route 53 Overview.md

 	- Control how traffic is routed for a domain

 ## Hosted Zones
+A **Hosted Zone** in AWS Route 53 is essentially a container that holds information about how you want to route traffic on the internet for a specific domain, such as example.com.
+Each hosted zone is associated with a set of DNS records, which control the flow of traffic for that domain.
+AWS Route 53 automatically creates a record set that includes a name server (NS) record and a start of authority (SOA) record when you create a hosted zone.
+These records provide necessary information about your domain to the DNS system, establishing the basis for routing traffic for that domain to the appropriate IP address in your AWS environment.

 - A container for records that define how to route traffic to a domain and its subdomains
 - **Public Hosted Zones** – contains records that specify how to route traffic on the Internet (public domain names) `application1.mypublicdomain.com`